 Bungie's Marathon

 This release means a lot to many people.
-The gaming industry will be watching closely to see if Bungie’s version of the extraction shooter can keep players interested after other popular multiplayer games come out.
+The gaming industry will be watching closely to see whether Bungie’s version of the extraction shooter can keep players interested after other popular multiplayer games launch.
 Marathon’s success will test the studio’s ability to grow beyond its long-running Destiny universe.

 Shares: